stfc/PSyclone/doc/dynamo0p3.rst

 The general requirements for the structure of a Kernel are explained in the :ref:`kernel-layer` section.
 In the Dynamo API there are four different Kernel types; general purpose, CMA, inter-grid and :ref:`dynamo_built-ins`.
-For the latter type, PSyclone generates the source of the kernels.
+In the case of built-ins, PSyclone generates the source of the kernels.
 This section explains the rules for the other three, user-supplied kernel types and then goes on to describe their metadata and subroutine arguments.